852 Daniel Webster Hwy

 Are pets allowed at Flume Gorge and Visitor Center?

 Pets are not permitted in the Flume Gorge and Visitor Center.
 Pets are only permitted in Franconia Notch State Park in the designated dog walks in the Flume & Tramway parking lots.
 Pets are prohibited from Echo Lake Beach, Lafayette Campground, on the Tram and in the Flume Gorge.
-See the NH State Parks Pets Policy
+See the NH State Parks Pets Policy for more information.

 Keep Your Parks Clean